lbrichet/home-assistant/README.md

-# Home Assistant component for Belgian Rail company SNCB/NMBS
+# Home Assistant component for SNCB/NMBS api.irail.be

 This component will try to display some trains around a given time with delays and status